This is how company employees usually “sting” in Red Team exercises

 B. Collecting credentials through improper configuration on personal mobiles

 In many companies, there is a Bring Your Own Device policy; hence, corporate devices and personal devices such as cell phones are used.
-In the event of configuration errors, it is possible to intercept the access credentials to a corporate network when the user enters them manually and then crack them.
+In case corporate network access profiles have been set up without defining all appropriate security measures, it is possible for an attacker to collect authentication flows that can be cracked to eventually retrieve the credentials in clear text.
 In this way, a way into the company could be gained via the WiFi network.

 C. Exposure of corporate credentials on external platforms